 • 512GB storage

-We don’t like: No face scanner
+We don’t like: No full-sized USB ports or face scanner

+It has a powerful Apple M5 processor, 16GB of Ram and a 512GB SSD.
 There are three USB-C ports (super-high-speed Thunderbolt 4 data transfer format), an HDMI port, SD card reader and 3.5mm headphone/microphone jack.
-It also has a MagSafe charging port and a fingerprint reader for swift, secure login.
+It also has a MagSafe 3 charging port and a fingerprint reader for swift, secure login.

 It weighs 1.54kg - this is heavy for a 14-inch laptop, but is due in part to its all-metal aluminium body and glass screen.